The impact of ANZUS and SEATO on global politics

 Its member countries were Australia, France, New Zealand, Pakistan, the Philippines, Thailand, Britain, and the United States.

-While the SEATO agreement was born out of the context of the Korean War, it was designed to counter the spread of communism in Southeast Asia broadly, rather than targeting specific threats from China or North Korea.
+While the SEATO agreement emerged during the Korean War, it was designed to counter the spread of communism in Southeast Asia broadly, rather than targeting specific threats from China or North Korea.

 The treaty included clauses providing for mutual aid between member states.